 Small Setbacks In Life Can Have Huge Effects

 And that is the HUGE cost of setbacks, they seem minor and yet, they can change the trajectory you have plotted out for your life.
 We all know the story of the Butterfly Effect.
 A butterfly flapping its wings has a global effect when it is multiplied by the other natural reactions to the movement of the wings.

 It is the same with minor setbacks.
-You could decide that it isn’t worth it to pursue that small goal.
-But science has proven that the smallest nudge in any direction can result in long term improvement or decay.
-Don’t let a setback stop progress toward your goals.
+You could decide that it isn’t worth it to pursue that goal or chase that dream.
+But science has proven that the smallest nudge in any direction can result in either long term improvement or downward decay.
+Don’t let a setback stop progress toward your goals!

 If you are a regular around here, you might have read about my dislocated shoulder adventure.
 Well, last month I tore a bit of my bicep on my right arm, picking up a suitcase and swinging it with too much force.
 Cue the arm sling, the ice pack and the endless supply of Advil.
 Thankfully, it was nowhere near as bad as my dislocated shoulder injury.